Last Updated: October 12, 2022

 Although you can mix wine, you should stick to the daily recommended limit and only pour yourself a usual 175 ml or 250 ml glass of wine, even when you are putting two wines together, so as not to increase the alcohol content.
 Using a measuring cup also helps you to add portions of wine slowly without overfilling your wine glass.

 Can you mix white and red wine to make rosé?

-The simple answer to this question is no. Although many would have thought that the pink wine, rosé, is just the result of blending red and white wine, in fact, rosé wine comes purely from red grapes, not white grapes as many people commonly misbelieve.
+No. Although many would have thought that the pink wine, rosé, is just the result of blending red and white wine, in fact, rosé wine comes purely from red grapes, not white grapes as many people commonly believe.

 The difference between red wine and rosé is that rosé wines are stained red for just a few hours to create that pink color, whereas the red grape skins used for red wines ferment for weeks at a time, creating that deep bold red.